The Dreams of the Youth 2024

 The journey of redefining the employer brand was not just about strategic initiatives; it was about people.

-Understanding that each employee’s experience was unique, the HR team made empathy a cornerstone of their approach.
+Understanding that each employee’s experience was unique, the Employer Branding team made empathy a cornerstone of their approach.
 They listened to employees’ stories, concerns, and aspirations, ensuring that the new brand truly reflected their collective voice.
 “We found that our company culture was surprisingly similar across different geographies, which was a pleasant surprise,” Lindhardt shared.

 By involving employees in the brand development process, Abacus Medicine fostered a sense of ownership and trust.
 Employees felt valued and heard, which significantly boosted morale and engagement.
 “It was important for us that the process does not end with just a PowerPoint deck and a town hall,” Lindhardt emphasized.
 “We are in the midst of rolling it out and implementing it into the organization, which will continue for a long time.”

-The HR team embraced the diverse cultural backgrounds within the company.
+The Employer Branding team embraced the diverse cultural backgrounds within the company.
 They highlighted stories from different regions, celebrating the unique contributions of each team.
 This not only unified the workforce but also showcased the inclusive spirit of Abacus Medicine.
 “We were fortunate to have a relatively homogenous culture, but we also celebrated the differences that made each team unique,” Lindhardt explained.

-Recognizing that growth and learning are vital, the HR team embedded the new employer brand into learning and development programs.
+Recognizing that growth and learning are vital, the Employer Branding team embedded the new employer brand into learning and development programs.
 Managers were trained to live the company’s values in their daily leadership, reinforcing the brand’s message consistently.
 “Our managers are crucial in bringing our values to life in their daily interactions with their teams,” Lindhardt noted.

 “We embarked on an archeological journey to unearth who we truly are as a company”